AnaviTechnology/anavi-docs/anavi-fume-extractor/anavi-fume-extractor.md

 ## Board Version

-Revision 1.1 of ANAVI Fume Extractor was used while writing this document.
+Revision 1.0 of ANAVI Fume Extractor was used while writing this document.
 It is possible that it is outdated so it is always recommended to check the latest sources from the GitHub page of the board.

 # CHAPTER 2: Getting Started

 ## Electrostatic Warning

-ANAVI Fume Extractor is shipped in a protective bag.
+ANAVI Fume Extractor board is shipped in a protective bag.
 It must **NOT** be exposed to high electrostatic potentials.
 A grounding strap or similar protective device should be worn when handling the board.
 Avoid touching the component pins or any other metallic element.

 ## Requirements